akshaywaghavakar96/Bank-Performance-Dashboard/README.md

 ## 📌 What This Project Does

-A full-stack, database-driven analytical dashboard built to monitor and evaluate the performance of member banks across NPCI's payment products (UPI, IMPS, AEPS, NFS, RuPay).
+A full-stack, database-driven analytical dashboard built to monitor and evaluate the performance of member banks across payment products (UPI, IMPS, AEPS, NFS, RuPay).

 It connects directly to a PostgreSQL database, runs dynamic SQL queries based on active user filters, and renders interactive charts and KPI cards in the browser — all in real-time with zero manual refresh.